tanmay-bhat/tanmay-bhat.github.io/content/posts/structs in go for mortals.md

 ### Defining a Struct

 To define a struct, you use the `type` keyword followed by the name of the struct you'd like to create.
 You then list the fields of the struct.
-Here's an example of a struct that represents a person:
+Here's an example of a struct that represents a car:

 ```go